Aswinr24/Decipher_CTF/Forensics/Not_for_Starters/solution.md

 On entering the complete flag is when we realise it unfortunately doesn't turn about to be the right one.

+Don't bother decoding the binary text in the comment tag, that leads to nothing as well

 Moving on further the steghide data in [aperi solve](https://www.aperisolve.com/) does show something is hidden/embedded in the file but has a passphrase, let's check if we can crack the passphrase